 Holliday Creek Sanitary Sewer Trunk Main Rehabilitation

-Applicator ingenuity and epoxy versatility result in successful rehabilitation for Wichita, Texas
+Applicator ingenuity and epoxy versatility result in successful rehabilitation for Wichita Falls, Texas

 In the fall of 2020, the city of Wichita Falls, Texas, approved Warren Environmental’s epoxy coating system to be installed by BCAC Underground (BCAC).
 BCAC proposed to use 250 mils of Warren’s 301-14 high performance epoxy coating to rebuild, structurally enhance, and offer corrosion resistance to seven of the city’s existing wastewater manholes and one very deteriorated diversion box.